SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 3. Click Add.
 4. Click Import to import monitors from the JSON above.

 The monitors are disabled by default.
 Once you have installed the alerts using this method, navigate to the Host and Process Metrics folder under Monitors to configure them.
-See [this](/docs/alerts/monitors) document to enable monitors, to configure each monitor, to send notifications to teams or connections please see the instructions detailed in [Alert Configuration](#Alert_Configuration) of this [document](/docs/alerts/monitors/create-monitor).
+See [this](/docs/alerts/monitors/settings) document to enable monitors, to configure each monitor, to send notifications to teams or connections, see the instructions detailed in [Create a Monitor](/docs/alerts/monitors/create-monitor).

 ### Method B: Using a Terraform script